HL7/davinci-pas/input/pagecontent/specification.md

 This Bundle will then be sent as the sole payload of a [Claim/$submit](OperationDefinition-Claim-submit.html) operation.
 The system on which the operation is invoked will convert the Bundle into an ASC X12N 278 and 0..* additional unsolicited 275 transactions and execute them all against the target payer system.
 It will then take the resulting 278 response and convert it into a response FHIR [Bundle](StructureDefinition-profile-pas-response-bundle.html) containing a [ClaimResponse](StructureDefinition-profile-claimresponse.html) and associated resources.
 All of this SHOULD happen synchronously with a maximum of 15 seconds between the user initiating the prior authorization request and seeing the resulting response - i.e. including network transmission time for request and response.
 (Less time is better.)

 In the event that the prior authorization cannot be evaluated and a final response returned within the required timeframe, a response in which one or more of the requested authorization items are 'pended' will be returned.
-The client (or other interested systems - e.g. patient, caregiver or performing provider systems) can then query the endpoint for the final results using either a polling or subscription-based mechanism.
+A subscription-based mechanism can then be used by the client to be informed of updates to the authorization.
+As well, the client (or other interested systems - e.g. patient, caregiver or performing provider systems) can use the [Claim-inquiry/$submit operation](OperationDefinition-Claim-inquiry.html) to query for the final results.
 During this period of time, the same $submit operation can be used to request cancellation or modification of the prior authorization.

 {::options parse_block_html="false" /}
 <figure>